SPACESODA/youtube2txt/README.md

 - **Python 3**: Required on macOS/Linux for the underlying extraction engine.
 Not required on Windows.

 ### 2. Installation
+Download this repo (or clone it), then `cd` into the folder.
-Run this command once to install dependencies:
+Run this command to install dependencies:
 ```bash
 npm install
 ```